 with 1,500 donated books on handmade pine shelves built by volunteers, was our library’s first home.

-2014: For 50 years, that can-do spirit helped our library grow into what it is today:
+2016: For over 50 years, that can-do spirit helped our library grow into what it is today:

-- Program attendance for children and adults reached all-time highs with over 5,400 participants,
+- Program attendance for children and adults continues strong with over 5,200 participants,

 and our community meeting room was heavily used by town groups and organizations

-- Children have been making great use of our early literacy station
+- Children have been making great use of our two early literacy stations, plus our ongoing Spanish and

-- Adults are taking advantage of our business resource center
+- Adults are taking advantage of our business resource center, including our new color copier/printer

 - People of all ages use our Wi-Fi wireless computer connection and public computers for work,